- Entrance on Babcock Drive (east side of building) has a power door with buttons for automatically opening doors.

 Click map below to go to an interactive campus map.

-Lot 36, the parking ramp next to Steenbock Library :
+The most convenient parking is located in Lot 36, the parking ramp next to Steenbock Library.

-- The disabled stalls on Level 2 are convenient to the bridge on the entrance level of the library.
+- The disabled stalls on Level 2 are convenient to the bridge which connects to the entrance level of the library.

-- State of Wisconsin Department of Transportation (DOT) disabled permits or DIS and VET DIS plates may park in the disabled stalls (unless signs indicate UW disabled permits are required) and meters (30 minutes or greater) without paying an additional fee.
+- State of Wisconsin Department of Transportation (DOT) disabled permits or DIS and VET DIS plates may park in the disabled stalls.
+Note that some disabled stalls may be restricted to UW disabled permits only.
 More information

 Available research assistance options include: